raspberrypilearning/make-crumble-robot-head/en/step_12.md

 Building on the last challenge, you could make whole range of sequences, randomise them and randomise which one is selected.

 We used the **IF...
 THEN...
-ELSE...** to choose between two different options
+ELSE...** to choose between two different options.

 ![IF THE ELSE](images/whatNext_2options.png)